UniqueAnalyst/UniqueAnalyst/README.md

 🧠 I enjoy exploring datasets, uncovering hidden patterns, and understanding the “why” behind the numbers.
 My curiosity drives me to keep learning, and I believe that data has the power to solve everyday problems in smart, impactful ways.

 🔧 I'm currently focused on:
-- Microsoft Excel for data analysis
+- Microsoft Excel
-- Microsoft Power BI and Tableau for data visualization
+- Microsoft Power BI
+- Tableau
 - Foundational statistics
 - Data storytelling and visualization
 - Real-life business use cases